-- 1 Total current tax charge of £696 million is per Note B4 on pages 196 to 201 in the 2017 Annual Report and comprises the current tax charge in respect of 2017 together with adjustments for prior years.
+- 1 Total current tax of £696 million is per note B4 on pages 210 to 212 in the 2018 Annual Report and comprises the current tax charge in respect of 2018 together with adjustments for prior years.
 It does not include any deferred tax. - 2 Reducing tax payable, this relates to irrecoverable withholding tax on dividends payable to the UK from certain non-UK subsidiaries, and dividends on overseas portfolio investments of insurance funds.
-The withholding tax is included in the accounts current tax charge but as it is not corporation tax as such, it is not included in the corporation tax paid.
-The withholding tax is included in 2017 total taxes borne as per Figure 1 of this report. - 3 Increasing tax payable, 'Other' includes a combination of £54 million in respect of Prudential's share of tax paid from joint ventures and associates, prior year adjustments of £50 million and £42 million of other adjustments, including foreign exchange, offset by a £(44) million reduction relating to movement of provisions for open tax matters.
+The withholding tax is included in the accounts tax charge but as it is not corporation tax as such, it is not included in the corporation tax paid.
+The £120 million withholding tax is included in the £143 million withholding tax in total taxes borne in Figure 1, with the remainder of the £143 million predominately relating to withholding taxes suffered which have been expensed in computing the profit before tax. - 3 Increasing tax payable, Other comprises £63 million in respect of Prudential's share of tax paid from joint ventures offset by a net £18 million from other adjustments.